-ad (a) As we prefer a scope focused on risk mitigation, we have no view on this.
-However, from a theoretical point of view it seems rather obvious that if the scope was focused on the (entire) DRM, there would be no room for optionality.
-If the aim is to portray the DRM in its entirety, i.e. not restricted to risk mitigation, any exposure within the DRM must be reflected in the revaluation adjustment under the PRA.
+ad (a) Since we prefer a scope focused on risk mitigation, we have no view on this.
+However, from a conceptual point of view it seems rather obvious that if the scope was focused on the (entire) DRM, there would be no room for optionality.
+If the aim is to portray the DRM in its entirety, any exposure that is part of DRM must be reflected in the revaluation adjustment under the PRA.

 ad (b) Under a restricted scope, we would clearly support an optional application of the PRA.
 This is based on the following arguments.
-Firstly, if the PRA were mandatory, there would be a need for a strong (and automatic) trigger that determined the inclusion of any potential exposure in the net position, in respect of timing and population.
+Firstly, if the PRA was mandatory, there would be a need for a strong (and automatic) trigger that determined the inclusion of any potential exposure in the net position, in respect of timing and population.
 This argument is similarly valid for the exclusion from the net position.
 We are not yet aware of any such robust and neutral trigger.
 Secondly, we consider the interaction with the general hedge accounting requirements important.
-As exposures could be accounted for under both the general hedge accounting and under the PRA, entities should be left with discretion as to how they believe they could best reflect the risk mitigation having taken place.
+As said above, since exposures could be accounted for under both the general hedge accounting and under the PRA, entities should be left with discretion as to how they believe they could best reflect the risk mitigation having taken place.
 We note though that guidance would be needed to avoid a potential double-counting if risk management activities take place at different levels within an entity or group.